-Pilots and flight attendants are key to making air travel safe, but there's a less-visible group of people who are just as essential—air traffic controllers.
-The Federal Aviation Administration (FAA) employs more than 14,000 of them to choreograph the flow of airplanes on the ground and in the sky, whether that means using radar and other tools to direct aircraft at take off, communicating with pilots about flight paths and weather, or helping pilots land their planes safely.
+The Federal Aviation Administration (FAA) employs more than 14,000 air traffic controllers to choreograph the flow of airplanes on the ground and in the sky, whether that means using radar and other tools to direct aircraft at take-off, communicating with pilots about flight paths and weather, or helping pilots land their planes safely.
 Take a look at these secrets of air traffic controllers to learn about their unique lingo, high degree of job stress, and occasional UFO sighting.

 When you imagine an air traffic controller, you probably envision someone working in a tall glass tower at an airport.
-However, many controllers toil at either a Terminal Radar Approach Control (TRACON) facility or at a route center, which may be located far away from airports.
+However, many controllers toil at either a Terminal Radar Approach Control (TRACON) facility or at a route center, which may be located far away from an airport.

 These TRACON controllers usually control the plane during its ascent and descent from the airport.
 When aircraft reach an altitude above 18,000 feet, the route center controller takes over, using radar to guide aircraft at cruising altitudes until the plane begins its descent.
 Then the approach controller takes the reins, followed by a tower controller who guides the plane’s landing.